 These are large, shop-air-powered or electric units that combine fluid exchange, pressure bleeding, and sometimes vacuum functions into one cart.

-Expert Insight: This is the domain of high-volume repair facilities and dealerships.
+Expert Insight: This is for high-volume repair facilities and dealerships.
 The cost is substantial, but the unit is designed for multiple uses per day, with high capacity and often computerized control.
-It's overkill for anyone but a professional business.
+Overkill for anyone but a professional business.

 The Real Cost Consideration: Time, Fluid, and Results